 One particular genre of video game I did not have a lot of exposure to growing up was the roguelike.
 It was interesting to hear about a genre of game that was different every time you played.
 From the few original roguelikes I learned about, I also noticed that these games tended to have much more basic graphics than a lot of the mainstream games that were coming out around the same time.
-So around the early 2010s when there was a surge of indie games with retro graphics and gameplay styles, Rogue Legacy fit right in to give their fresh take on the Roguelike genre.
+Around the early 2010s, there was a surge of indie games with retro graphics and gameplay styles.
+Rogue Legacy fits right in to give its fresh take on the roguelike genre.

 The Role You Play

-Throughout the game you will collect gold and when you die, you can use that gold to upgrade your family tree.
+Throughout the game you will collect gold from enemies and treasure chests.
+When you die, you can use that gold to upgrade your family tree.
 This can include upgrading your attributes, unlocking new classes for your heirs, buying new equipment, or buying new runes that unlock new skills like jumping, air dashing or siphoning mana and health when defeating enemies.

-The main plat of the game is revealed in the very beginning where you play as a knight named Johannes who enters a large chamber and proceeds to murder the king who is carelessly standing in front of a large fountain.
-From then on, you begin playing as the hero and begin a journey to reach the traitor Johannes and avenge the king.
+The main plat of the game is revealed in the very beginning.
+You play as a knight named Johannes who murders the king carelessly standing in front of a large fountain.
+From then on, you play as the hero and begin a journey to reach the traitor Johannes and avenge the king.
 The only clues to the traitor’s motive are laid out in journal entries that you can find randomly scattered throughout the castle that become accessible as you defeat the four guardians located in each major section of the castle.
 You have to defeat each guardian in order to open the door that leads to Johannes.